quicwg/base-drafts/draft-ietf-quic-transport.md

 This design relies on the client always sending a connection ID in its packets so that the server can use the connection ID from a packet to reset the connection.
-A server that uses this design cannot allow clients to omit a connection ID.
+A server that uses this design cannot allow clients to omit a connection ID (that is, it cannot use the truncate_connection_id transport parameter {{transport-parameter-definitions}}).

-A Public Reset can only be used once for a given server instance, connection ID and static key.
+A Public Reset can only be used once for a given server instance, connection ID, and static key.
 A connection ID from a connection that was reset cannot be reused for new connections at the same server without first changing to use a different static key or server identifier.